top of page

 OUR MISSION

-To preserve and protect the Coates Bluff Nature Trail as a valuable inner-city, historical, ecological, and recreational resource and to utilize Coates Bluff as a natural setting for place-based education.
+To preserve and protect the Coates Bluff Nature Trail as a valuable inner-city, historical, ecological, and recreational resource and

 The Coates Bluff Nature Trail runs through a historically and culturally significant wooded strip and along a bayou from the Montessori School for Shreveport (MSS) to Caddo Parish Magnet High School.
 It’s an area that was once home to Caddo Indians and follows the preferred detour around the Great Raft on the Red River, the longest continuous log jam on the North American continent until it was cleared in the 1830s.
 It’s also site of the first trading post and post office in northwest Louisiana and the location of Hopewell Cemetery, one of Shreveport’s oldest African-American cemeteries.